logaretm/vee-validate/docs/guide/custom-rules.md

 ```

 ::: warning
   When the field under validation is __not__ required, your rule may not be executed at all.
 This is because VeeValidate skips validation for empty fields if they are not required.
+You can override this behavior by [using `v-validate.continues` modifier](/api/directive.md#continues) to force all rules to run.
 :::

 ## Args and Rule Configuration